llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: boring and sets reader expectations too high...always better to set low but existing and over deliver on content quality.
+## Human Feedback: boring and sets reader expectations too high...always better to set low but existing and over deliver on content quality.
 Results for "Practical Tips and Best Practices" prompt variation... system_role used:
 Identify actionable tips, best practices, or advice that the speaker provides, which the audience can apply directly.